 Our Relationship with Plastics: Toxic Red Flags vs Healthy Green Flags

 I know that’s a lot to lay on you and my point here isn’t to be deflating or a downer.
 I just want to cut you off a slice of the gray area cake that we end up having to swallow daily.
 Complicated problems require complicated solutions, and that’s okay.
-It’s taken us years to reach this point and it will take years to fix it.
 In the meantime, we can both appreciate that plastics do for us but also push for a world with zero plastic waste and more sustainable options.
 As stated by the International Union for Conservation of Nature (IUCN), if we can continue to improve recycling/reuse strategies and continue to support innovations in material science, we can greatly prevent and reduce plastic pollution.

 For now, our relationship with plastic is complicated.
 And that’s okay.